 If you’re not sure what you need to get started, or what’s included in most home studio bundles, let’s review the included gear!

 The central hub of any home studio equipment bundle is the interface.
 It’s a crucial piece of equipment that will allow you to convert the analog signal of your microphones and instruments into digital signal that you can record on your computer.
 It’s also what you’re going to use to plug in your studio speakers or headphones to listen back to your recordings.
+Make sure it’s compatible with your music production computer!

 It’s important to choose a bundle with a high quality interface, because you can only use one interface at a time.
 While it’s helpful to have a bigger collection of gear like microphones and headphones, you realistically will just have one or two interfaces at a time, so make sure you pick one that’s high quality!